For Some California Residents, Latest Wildfires Are A Tipping Point

 "Everyone is stretched and stressed because our builder took on too many homes," said Bryant.
 "There are so many stories about people folding and leaving."

-Humor has helped her cope this last couple of years, but it doesn't answer the big question of where to go next.
+Humor has helped her cope this past couple of years, but it doesn't answer the big question of where to go next.
 "What place doesn't have fire?
 Iceland?
-Vast wide open spaces like the Mojave desert?"
+Vast wide open spaces like the Mojave Desert?"

 Leaving also isn't simple.
 Bryant grew up here.
 Her aging mother lives nearby.
 Yet stress and trauma have taxed her marriage, her work and her health.
 Every day she thinks about relocating.
-At the same time, she wonders if it's possible to outrun climate change.
+At the same time, she wonders whether it is possible to outrun climate change.